-- 16.4 If a member of staff has reason to believe that a pupil is experiencing harm or is at risk of harm, the reporting process set out in this policy in Section 10 must be followed immediately. - 16.5 If staff become aware of an online incident that is a cause for concern, they should: - Provide reassurance to the pupil. - Take immediate action to report any criminal offences to the police and social care. - Inform the pupil's placing authority and family as appropriate. - Review the supervision and support arrangements for the pupil accessing the internet. - Check the privacy and security settings on the pupil's devices and account. - Agree what action will be taken to prevent recurrence and reduce risk, the risk assessment should be reviewed and updated.
-Further online safety learning requirements should be considered for the pupil. - 16.6 Digital technology and its related risks are developing rapidly.
-An annual review of the school's approach to online safety will take place, supported by an annual risk assessment that considers and reflects the risks pupils face.
-A free online safety self-review tool for schools can be found at https://360safe.org.uk/ or LGfL online safety audit - 16.7 UKCIS provide a range of resources to support schools to further develop a whole school approach towards online safety: Using external expertise to support online safety education
+16.4 If a team member has reason to believe that a pupil is experiencing harm or is at risk of harm, the reporting process set out in this policy in Section 10 must be followed immediately.

+- 16.5 If a team member becomes aware of an online incident that is a cause for concern, they should: - Provide reassurance to the pupil. - Take immediate action to report any criminal offences to the police and social care. - Inform the pupil's placing authority and family as appropriate. - Review the supervision and support arrangements for the pupil accessing the internet. - Check the privacy and security settings on the pupil's devices and account. - Agree what action will be taken to prevent recurrence and reduce risk, the risk assessment should be reviewed and updated.
+Further online safety learning requirements should be considered for the pupil. - 16.7 UKCIS provide a range of resources to support schools to further develop a whole school approach towards online safety: Using external expertise to support online safety education